What Are Obliques? Your Guide to the Muscles That Actually Make Your Core Work

 Targets: Internal/External Obliques, Transverse Abdominis, Glute Medius, Rotator Cuff

-Holding a straight line from head to heel on your forearm, can also be done on the knees.
-Your obliques contract isometrically to prevent your hip from dropping – that’s lateral anti-flexion, and research shows the side plank produces higher oblique activation than 10 other common core exercises.
-Holding it on the FORMFormer makes you have to hold the carriage still which adds an additional stability challenge.
+Holding a straight line from head to heel on your forearm – can also be done on the knees.
+Your obliques contract isometrically to prevent your hip from dropping.
+Research shows the side plank produces higher oblique activation than 10 other common core exercises.
+Holding it on the FORMFormer adds an additional stability challenge because you have to keep the carriage still.
 Simple and effective.

 Targets: Internal/External Obliques, Transverse Abdominis, Delts, Chest, Lats, Hip Abductors

-A horizontal/diagonal chopping motion – straight across or low to high – using a cable pulling against tension.
-The movement follows two main patterns of the oblique, twisting and diagonal twisting.
+A horizontal or diagonal chopping motion – straight across or low to high – using a cable pulling against tension.
+The movement follows two main patterns of the oblique: twisting and diagonal twisting.
 Training the natural diagonal fiber direction of the external obliques through a full rotational range with resistance both ways.

 Targets: Internal/External Obliques, Transverse Abdominis, Delts, Chest, Adductors